-The S&P Indices Versus Active (SPIVA) Latin America Scorecard compares the performance of actively managed mutual funds in Brazil, Chile, and Mexico to their benchmarks over 1-, 3-, 5-, and 10-year time horizons.
+The S&P Indices Versus Active (SPIVA) Latin America Scorecard compares the performance of actively managed mutual funds in Brazil, Chile, and Mexico to their benchmarks over 1-, 3-, 5- and 10-year periods.

 Mid-Year 2023 Highlights

 In the first half of 2023, Latin American active managers produced mixed performance.
 The majority of active managers in most categories failed to outperform, especially over longer periods.
 Only in Brazil Corporate Bond and Chile Equity funds were underperformance rates below 50% over the first half of 2023.

 - The S&P Brazil BMI increased 10.6% YTD.
 Funds in the Brazil Equity category climbed 9.8% and 10.9% on equal and asset-weighted bases, respectively.
 Of funds in this category, 58.1% underperformed the benchmark over the first half of the year, with underperformance rates rising to 76.6%, 74.5% and 92.3% over the 3-, 5- and 10-year horizons, respectively.

 - Large-cap companies posted 10.0% in the first half of 2023, as measured by the S&P Brazil LargeCap.
 Funds in this category gained 7.1% on both equal and asset-weighted bases over the same period.
 In Brazil Large-Cap funds, 77.9% underperformed the index.
 Longer-term underperformance increased, with 82.4% of funds trailing over a 10-year period.